morse-simulator/morse/doc/morse/user/basic_morse.rst

 Standard keyboard functions
 +++++++++++++++++++++++++++

-The following are key bindings already defined in any simulation scene
+The following are the default key bindings defined in any simulation scene

-- :kbd:`p` key: start the simulation (initiate the Game Engine)
+- :kbd:`p` key: start the simulation (initialise the Game Engine)

 - :kbd:`h` key: show an on screen display with this list of keyboard functions